-SIF is particularly committed to the rapid initiation and conclusion of further equivalence procedures in the following areas:
+In recent years, various equivalence decisions have been adopted by the EU in recognition of the Swiss legal framework.
+SIF is committed to the rapid initiation and conclusion of further equivalence procedures in several areas.

 The agreement between Switzerland and the EU on the automatic exchange of financial account information (AEOI) has been in force since 1 January 2017 and applies for all EU member states.
 The agreement implements the global AEOI standard of the Organisation for Economic Co-operation and Development (OECD).
 It helps to combat cross-border tax evasion.

 AEOI agreement with the EU (in French, German and Italian)